Bit-Clouded/Documentation/docs/index.md

     So that what I build can be perfect and that I would have to do less work?....

 And that's where the journey began.
 Funny thing is, the framework is still not perfect.
-Ammount of work I'm doing only have increased as I find more and more best practices and effecient technology to incorporate that I ended up deciding to run a company in order to build it properly....
-Oh well.
+Ammount of work I'm doing only have increased as I find more and more best practices and effecient technology to incorporate.
+So much so that I ended up deciding to run a company in order to build it properly.

 And with the paradigm of "Infrastructure as Code" maybe I should open source it?
 Yeah let's do it.

     So that everyone's infrastructure can be perfect And that everyone can do less work

-We'll get there, together, and at least what I know is we are far closer than anyone I know of.
+We'll get there, together, and at least we are far closer than anyone I know of.

 ## What Is It?